Jewels of Diana, Princess of Wales: Gold chain link bracelet

-This gold chain link bracelet with round spaces was worn by the Princess while at an AIDS hostel for children.
+This gold chain link bracelet with round spaces was worn by the princess while at an AIDS hostel for children.
 Here she was photographed extensively hugging and holding the children who were all diagnosed with AIDS and HIV.
 She was seen letting these children play and admire her gold jewellery, particularly her long gold cross necklace as well as her shiny engagement ring.
 She would wear big "chunky" gold jewellery for the children to play with.

 Three-strand pearl bracelet

 Created by Nigel Milne, this bracelet was made out of three rows of pearls "with diamond and pearl spacers and clasp".
-The piece was famously worn by Diana during her visit to Hong Kong and together with the famous 'Elvis dress'.
+The piece was famously worn by Diana during her visit to Hong Kong and together with the famous 'Elvis's dress'.
 The piece now belongs to the Duchess of Cambridge, who first wore the bracelet during her official tour of Germany in 2017.
 It was also worn by the Duchess of Cambridge to a G7 reception in 2021.

 Gold bangle with burnished-set diamonds

-This gold bangle had burnished diamonds that were set similarly to a Cartier Style Love bracelet.
-This bracelet was worn by the Princess in Ottawa, Ontario, Canada on 29 October 1991.
-Photographs of the Princess on this date show her clearly wearing this bangle.
-This bangle was also worn by the Princess while attending a Pavarotti concert on 30 July 1991.
+This gold bangle had burnished diamonds that were set similarly to a Cartier Love bracelet.
+This bracelet was worn by the princess in Ottawa, Ontario, Canada on 29 October 1991.
+Photographs of the princess on this date show her clearly wearing this bangle.
+This bangle was also worn by the princess while attending a Pavarotti concert on 30 July 1991.